JedWatson/react-select/README.md

 	ignoreCase 			|	bool		|	 whether to perform case-insensitive filtering inputProps 			|	object		|	 custom attributes for the Input (in the Select-control) e.g: {'data-foo': 'bar'}
-	backspaceRemoves 	|	bool		|	 whether pressing backspace removes the last item when there is no input value
+	backspaceRemoves 	|	bool		|	 whether pressing backspace removes the last item when there is no input value allowCreate	|	bool	|	whether to allow creation of new entries addLabelText	|	string	|	placeholder displayed when you want to add a label on a multi-value input

 # Contributing